TertiusN/iota_verify/README.md

-# Identity Verification on the Tangle
+# Identity Verification on the Tangle - Using QR Codes

 Using the tangle and the bitcoin signature scheme, a proof of concept has been developed.